inpsyde/wp-translation-downloader/docs/Configuraton.md

 ## Virtual Packages
 Sometimes it is required to not define a dependency in `composer.json` via `require` or `require-dev` but still need the translations to be installed.
 That can be the case in the WordPress-world for hosting solutions or dockerized enviornments like https://hub.docker.com/_/wordpress which already shipping WordPress pre-installed.

-To install translations for "pre-installed platform" dependencies we introduced `virtual-packages` as part of the `wp-translation-downloader`-configuration.
+To install translations for "pre-installed platform dependencies", we introduced `virtual-packages` as part of the `wp-translation-downloader`-configuration.
 The following example will download additionally to all `require`-dependencies of `composer.json` the WordPress core translations:

 ```json
 {